epfl-ada/ada-2023-project-onsecalme123/README.md

 #### Rating

 In this section, we want to compare the different rating score averages of movies corresponding to different events.
 As a first step, we had to decide which dataset to use for the rating scores.
-We had two options: the IMDb Dataset and the Reviews Dataset.
-To decide this, we analysed the number of NaN's contained in both, and picked the one with less NaN's (the IMDb Dataset).
+We had two options: the ```IMDb Dataset``` and the ```Reviews Dataset```.
+To decide this, we analysed the number of NaN's contained in both, and picked the one with less NaN's (the ```IMDb Dataset```).
 The significance of the differences between events were evaluated by plotting 95% Confidance Intervals.

 #### Number of Rating Votes